Resurrection Of Jesus

 Jesus was popular among the ordinary folks of his day, but he was despised by the Jewish religious authorities and Roman government officials who ruled Israel.

 The Jewish leaders considered Jesus blasphemous because he claimed to be the Messiah.
 The Roman officials considered him a threat to Israel’s social order because he spoke publicly about establishing a kingdom on earth.
-So, both groups wanted him out of the picture.

-To preclude this possibility, the Jewish leaders persuaded the Roman governor to seal the tomb and station sixteen elite soldiers around it to guard against theft.
+To preclude this possibility, the Jewish leaders persuaded the Roman governor to seal his tomb and station sixteen elite soldiers around it to guard against theft.
 These soldiers faced the death penalty if they failed their mission.

 Resurrection Proclaimed